simonepri/sympact/readme.md

 The data are collected using [pidusage][gh:pidusage] in combination with [pidtree][gh:pidtree].
-**The main difference between other projects is that sympact will also "profile" process spawned by your script.**
+**The main difference between other projects is that sympact will also "profile" processes spawned by your script or by any of its children.**

 Finally a report of the samples taken is computed and returned to you.